sfc-gh-gcharriere/workshops/cortex_analyst/README.md

 ---

 ### 🔍 Session 3: Cortex Search Integration with Cortex Analyst (15 minutes) - OPTIONAL
-**Enhancing Analytics with Semantic Search**
+**Enhancing Analytics with Fuzzy Matching**

-> **Optional Session:** This advanced topic demonstrates hybrid analytics patterns.
+> **Optional Session:** This advanced topic demonstrates how to handle high cardinality columns with Cortex Search.
 Skip to Session 4 if you prefer to focus on core Cortex Analyst capabilities.

-Learn how to integrate Snowflake Cortex Search with Cortex Analyst, enabling hybrid analytics that combine structured data queries with unstructured text search capabilities.

-**Topics Covered:**
-- Creating Cortex Search services
-- Semantic search with vector embeddings
-- Integrating search with semantic models
-- Hybrid analytics patterns (search + structured data)
-- Product catalog search with revenue correlation
-- Customer feedback analysis with sentiment scoring
+Cortex Search is a standalone service that can be integrated with Cortex Analyst to handle high cardinality columns such as product lines.
+Learn how this integration enables fuzzy matching that allows users to make mistakes with terminology and still get proper results.

+**What You'll Learn:**
+1. **The Problem**: Test queries that fail without exact terminology ("book" vs "Books")
+2. **The Solution**: Create a Cortex Search service for product lines
+3. **Integration**: Link the search service to your semantic model via Snowsight UI
+4. **The Results**: Test fuzzy matching - "book and elec cat" → `IN ('Books', 'Electronics')`

+**Key Takeaway:** Users no longer need to know exact values - Cortex Search handles variations, typos, and abbreviations automatically.

 [📖 View Full Session Details →](SESSION_3_CORTEX_SEARCH_INTEGRATION.md)